On the Floor: Critical reception

 In his article for the Los Angeles Times, Gerrick Kennedy said the song is a "sweat-inducing, sticky dance floor track" which was "vintage J.Lo" and catchier than either of her previous releases, "Louboutins" or "Fresh Out the Oven".
 Although Kennedy praised the song's overall appeal, he commented that RedOne had produced more inventive "pop gems" with the likes of Lady Gaga and that Pitbull's appearance was a "throwaway verse."
 In her review for AOL Music's Radio Blog, Nadine Cheung commented that Lopez "reinforces her renaissance woman status."
 Nick Levine from Digital Spy called "On the Floor" a song that The Black Eyed Peas would have been "proud to have released".
 Levine's review agreed with others that the song was a "welcome comeback for Lopez," and praised the use of a "not so-subtle" sample with the "Latin-tinged electro-housy" production.
 Overall, he said that the production was "the antithesis of classy", and although not original "there's no denying that this gets the job done."

 Not all of the reviews were positive, with some critics citing a lack of originality.
 In his review of Love?, BBC Music's Alex Macpherson said that "On the Floor" was a predictable recording from Lopez as it was "not too dissimilar to the supreme millennial house of 'Waiting for Tonight' (1999)".
 He went on to describe "On the Floor," and album track "Papi," as "apparent distillations of the trashy Miami house aesthetic that dominates pop these days."
 Ken Capobianco from The Boston Globe described "On the Floor" as quite generic.

 The single also drew comparisons to "Party O'Clock," a 2010 single by American singer Kat DeLuna, also produced by RedOne.
 In a statement issued to the New York Daily News, DeLuna said "It's cool that artists like J.Lo are inspired by my musical sound and style. ...
 Jennifer helped pave the way for Latinas like myself.
 I love her", and insisted that there wasn't an issue.
 DeLuna also noted Lopez as someone who inspired her, and paved the way for someone like her to perform.
 Following previews of the music video for "On the Floor," DeLuna changed her mind about how she felt with the claims of copying.
 In another interview with the New York Daily News, several days after the first, she said "I've seen this before, where the more established artist tries to take the vision and artistic ideas away from an emerging artist and assumes no one will notice because of their bigger shadow,...
 Luckily, my loyal fans and the power of the Internet have let the 'Kat' out of the bag."
-Lopez was interviewed about the issue on Hispanic-American entertainment program ¡Despierta America!.
+Lopez was interviewed about the issue on Hispanic-American entertainment program ¡Despierta América!.
 Lopez replied "What?
 Really?
 I'm not aware of that...", and when pressed by the presenter a second time, insisted she had not heard rumors of the comparisons.